AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

 hidefromtoc: yes
 ---

-# Global reference architecture best practices
+# Global reference architecture best practices for Adobe Commerce

 This topic describes common ways of organizing a [global reference architecture (GRA)](../../architecture/global-reference.md) code base.
 Although the [separate packages](#option-1-separate-packages) option is preferred, some situations require one of the other options described below.